WHU-USI3DV/WHU-Synthetic/README.md

 <a href="https://github.com/WHU-USI3DV/WHU-Synthetic" target="_blank">WHU-Synthetic: A Synthetic Perception Dataset for 3D Multi-task Model Research</a>
 </h3>
 <p align="justify">
-  We introduce WHU-Synthetic, a large-scale 3D synthetic perception dataset designed for multi-task learning, from the initial data augmentation, through scene understanding , to macro-level tasks.
+&emsp We introduce WHU-Synthetic, a large-scale 3D synthetic perception dataset designed for multi-task learning, from the initial data augmentation, through scene understanding , to macro-level tasks.
 Collected in the same environmental domain, we ensure inherent alignment across sub-tasks to construct multi-task models without separate training methods.
 Besides, we implement several novel settings, making it possible to realize certain ideas that are difficult to achieve in real-world scenarios.
 This supports more adaptive and robust multi-task perception tasks, such as sampling on city-level models, providing point clouds with different densities, and simulating temporal changes.
 </p>